There are lots of good reasons to have indoor plants, even plants in the bathroom.

 Most bromeliad plants and epiphytes are compact (except Spanish moss, which tends to trail and drape enthusiastically).

-There are thousands of species of bromeliad and epiphytes, and most would be good candidates for a small low light or windowless bathroom equipped with fluorescent lights, full spectrum lights and/or grow lights.
+There are thousands of species of bromeliad (air plant) and epiphytes, and most would be good candidates for a small windowless bathroom equipped with fluorescent lights, full-spectrum lights, and/or grow lights.

-These equatorial plants are happy with about 12 hours of filtered light daily and a consistent temperature of about 65 degrees Fahrenheit.
+These equatorial plants are happy with about 12 hours of filtered light daily and consistent temperatures of about 65° degrees Fahrenheit.

 Easy-Care, Low-Light Succulents

-#1 – Aloe Vera is an excellent plant to have in any home.
-It is attractive and useful.
-The gel contained in its spears possesses tremendous healing qualities and can be used as a salve on bug bites, minor cuts and bruises, sunburn and more.
+The gel contained in its spears possesses tremendous healing qualities and can be used as a salve on bug bites, minor cuts and bruises, sunburn, and more.

-There are several different varieties of this plant, so you can create a varied display using aloe exclusively.
-All varieties do well in a low light setting that provides a consistent temperature.
+There are several different varieties of the Aloe plant, so you can create a varied display using aloe exclusively.
+All varieties do well in low lighting that provides a consistent temperature but prefers bright light.

 Aloe’s water needs are so low that it may do well just getting its water from the humidity in the air.
 Keep an eye on it, though.
 If it begins to look withered, give it a drink.